 To develop a set of best practices and guidelines focused on minimizing cyber risks for aftermarket electronic systems intended for use in the commercial motor vehicle (CMV) industry.

-For this project, the contractor will build on the heavy vehicle cyber research already completed by NHTSA to more narrowly focus on cyber threats and vulnerabilities associated with the integration and use of a variety of aftermarket and telematic systems intended for heavy vehicle application.
+For this joint project with NHTSA, the contractor will build on existing heavy vehicle cybersecurity research to more narrowly focus on cyber threats and vulnerabilities associated with the integration and use of a variety of aftermarket and telematic systems intended for heavy vehicle application.
 The output of this research will be a set of best practices and guidelines for both the design and integration of aftermarket electronic systems focused on minimizing cyber risks.
 To this extent, the output of this work may be used by both the suppliers of such systems as well as by end users.

 Final report, including findings from a market study, literature review, and recommendations for cybersecurity best practices.